open-wc/open-wc/packages/eslint-plugin-lit-a11y/docs/rules/no-autofocus.md

+# no-autofocus

-# Enforce that autoFocus prop is not used on elements. (no-autofocus)
+Enforce that autofocus attribute is not used on elements.
+Autofocusing elements can cause usability issues for sighted and non-sighted users, alike.

-Please describe the origin of the rule here.

 ## Rule Details

-This rule aims to...

 Examples of **incorrect** code for this rule: